SomeRandomPokemon42/CapCafe/README.md

 ## Art:
 Character Template by Guildmaker7.
-Dirt, Oak Log, and Grass Textures from Minecraft.
+Dirt, Oak Log, Spruce Leaf, and Grass Textures from Minecraft.
 All other art by SomeRandomPokemon42.

 ## Code: